ibproduct/ib-postman-tool-generator/CONFIGURATION.md

 4. Invalid environment setting
    - Check that IB_API_ENVIRONMENT is set to either "prod" or "staging"
    - The server will default to "prod" if the setting is missing or invalid

+5. Response example issues
+   - Verify `includeResponses` is set to true when using `responseId`
+   - Check that the response example ID exists for the request
+   - Consider using `ib_api_list_response_examples` first to get valid IDs

 ## Updating Configuration